THOMASELOVE/431-classes-2024/class03/README.md

 9. I like to play golf, cats and classical piano.
 10. [Billy Mays](https://en.wikipedia.org/wiki/Billy_Mays) (the OxiClean pitch man) was my uncle!

+These come from the Welcome to 431 survey - some more results from that survey [can be found here](https://github.com/THOMASELOVE/431-classes-2024/blob/main/class02/welcome-report.md).

 ## Extra Materials for Class 03 found in the [Class 03 data subfolder](https://github.com/THOMASELOVE/431-classes-2024/tree/main/class03/data)

 These items are also part of the updated [431-data page](https://github.com/THOMASELOVE/431-data).